jhaubrich/DateRanger.js/README.md

 # DateRanger.js
+See the [example](http://jhaubrich.github.io/DateRanger.js/).
 I love the keyboard.
 So do you.
 Let's not click through datepicker.
 DateRanger provides sensible date range input aimed at the keyboard that *hopefully* just works.

 Dates are always UTC